xzel23/meja/doc/SELECTIVE-PUBLISHING-CONCEPT.md

    generated-input configuration.
 2. The root build configuration, Gradle settings, wrapper/toolchain configuration, and shared build or publishing/signing logic select all publishable library modules unless a narrower mapping is proven safe.
-3. A version-catalog or dependency-lock change selects every module whose resolved compile/runtime dependency graph or published dependency metadata uses the changed entry.
-Until those relationships are mapped, select all publishable library modules.
+3. Dependency lockfiles are reproducibility inputs and never select a library module.
+A publication-relevant version catalog change is published by the BOM, whose constraints carry dependency updates to consumers; it may therefore create a BOM-only patch release.
+A build-logic, toolchain, or instrumentation change remains a shared build input and selects all publishable library modules.
 4. The BOM build directory, the published release state, and the prepared release plan select only the BOM.
 A release-state or plan update alone must never select a library module.
 5. Repository documentation, CI-only configuration, and repository-administration changes select no library modules.